5. Isle Adam to Epernay

 On our last day at Cergy, we went for a lovely 5km walk to the water-sports lake and to Axe Majeur - a rare piece of urban architecture which is quite spectacular.
 You can get a view across Paris from the 12 pillars at the top and on a clear day you can see the Eiffel Tower.

 Cergy was going to be our starting point for our trip on the River Seine, through Paris and then out onto the Marne and the Champagne region, ready for our 30th wedding anniversary on 18th May.
 Unfortunately, some bad news came via the VNF app - this being the French Waterways app - advising us that a part of the Marne was closed, so we couldn't go that direction.
-We had thought about maybe going on the Bourgogne, but were a bit undecided if the river levels would drop further.
-There has been no rain, just like the UK, probably over-thinking things.
+We had thought about maybe going on the Bourgogne, but were a bit undecided if the river levels would drop further as there has been no rain - just like in the UK - probably over-thinking things, but better to be safe than sorry.
 Anyway, our descision was made for us, as that evening our fresh water-pump started to make strange noises, and our spare pump also didn't work, possibly faulty.
 We didn't want to risk continuing without getting at least one replacement pump, so decided to return to Isle Adam marina, where we would at least have access to loos and showers should the pump pack up completely.

 8th May we walked into Isle Adam to see if there would be any VE Day memorial events and we timed it perfectly and were there for the whole event.
 It was great to be a part of it.